agathoklisx/libved/README.md

   File operation mode.
    This is triggered with 'F' in normal mode and for now can:
-     - validate current buffer for invalid sequences
+     - validate current buffer for invalid UTF8 byte sequences
      - write this file
      - compile this file with tcc C compiler
+     - spell this file
      - interpret this file with the builtin interpreter
-     - interpret this file with Dictu Programming Languaga
+     - interpret this file with Dictu Programming Language

    As an extension and if elinks browser is installed, it can open this file in a running elinks instance.